rikusoikkeli/purchase-bot-kmarket/README.md

 2. It goes to https://www.k-ruoka.fi/ and searches for every item in the shopping list

-3. For every search, it chooses the least expensive variety to add in the shopping cart — if the price is less than price_constraint set in the shopping list.
-If it isn't, the bot skips that item.
+3. For every search, it chooses the least expensive variety to add in the shopping cart.
+Except if the least expensive variety costs more than price_constraint set in the shopping list.
+If that happens, the item is skipped.

 WHY DID I CREATE THIS: